Which city is cheaper, Montanita or La Plata?

 When we compare the travel costs of actual travelers between La Plata and Montanita, we can see that Montanita is more expensive.
 And not only is La Plata much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to La Plata would let you spend less money overall.
 Or, you could decide to spend more money in La Plata and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Montanita would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Montanita than you might in La Plata.

-La Plata has a temperate climate with four distinct seasons, but Montanita experiences a tropical climate with fairly warm weather most of the year.
+La Plata has a temperate climate with four distinct seasons, but Montanita experiences a warm climate with fairly sunny weather most of the year.

 Both Montanita and La Plata are popular destinations to visit in the summer with plenty of activities.
-Plenty of visitors come to Montanita because of the warm tropical climate that lasts throughout the year.
+Plenty of visitors come to Montanita because of the warm climate and sunshine that lasts throughout the year.

 In the summer, La Plata is around the same temperature as Montanita.
-Typically, the summer temperatures in La Plata in January are around 25°C (77°F), and Montanita is about 25°C (78°F)in July.
+Typically, the summer temperatures in La Plata in January average around 25°C (77°F), and Montanita averages at about 25°C (78°F)in July.

 La Plata usually receives more sunshine than Montanita during summer.
 La Plata gets 191 hours of sunny skies, while Montanita receives 107 hours of full sun in the summer.